StrataFoundation/strata/packages/docs/docs/learn/bonding_curves.md

 # Bonding Curves

 At the heart of Strata is the ability to buy and sell a new token without a liquidity provider.
 This is accomplished via a Bonding Curve.
 A Bonding Curve is an Automated Market Maker (AMM) that sets the price of a token relative to the supply of that token.
+The result is similar to how Poker Chips work at a Casino -- put USD into the cash register and you get some chips.
+Give the chips back, and you get USD back.
+The USD in the cash register always matches the supply of chips.
+The main difference is that the chips get more expensive as the number circulating increases.

-Every bonding curve consists of a `Base` Token and a `Target` token.
+Every bonding curve consists of a `Base` Token (USD in our poker example) and a `Target` token (the chips).
 The `Base` token is the token we set the price relative to, the `Target` token is the token the Automated Market Maker sells.

 A simple example might be